 Jul 24 2012

-In addition to the textbook, reading and research of materials beyond the text will be required in some instances.
-This course incorporates video material from a multiple of sources to provide a synthesis of key issues being discussed in the textbook and in class.
-All video material shown in class is testable material.
-Note taking is strongly advised during the showing of videos as well as asking any follow-up questions during the post-film discussions.
+This semester long class begins with the conclusion of the Second World War and proceeds through the end of the Twentieth Century.
+In addition to the textbook, reading and research of materials beyond the text will be required.
+The last half of the Twentieth Century has also been richly documented in film through commercial enterprises, by national governments and through educational institutions.
+This course incorporates video material from all three sources to provide a synthesis of key issues being discussed in the textbook and in class.
+All video material shown in class is testable material and note taking is strongly advised during the showing of videos.

 Grades are calculated as described by the student handbook.
 All grades received are percent averages (I do not use points).
 Each nine weeks grade is computed from: